rizchelwood/workshop/docs/ch1.md

 ## Create your first component

+> React is a JavaScript library for creating user interfaces.
+It composes the UI in modular components.

 We need to create our first component to render on the page.
-Create a `App.js` file under the `src` folder.
-Import the React and Component dependencies from the react package.
+Create the file `src/App.js`.
+Import the React and Component dependencies from the react package at the top of the `src/App.js` file.

 ```
 import React, { Component } from 'react';